magwenelab/Self-Filamentation_B3502_progeny/README.md

 ## Order and description of scripts

-* B3502_progeny_align.ipynb and B3502_additional_progeny_align.ipynb
+* Alignment_variantcalling.sh

-Whole-genome, pair-end sequenced read alingment scripts.
+Bash commands used in alignments (BWA, samtools, bamaddrg) and variant calling (freebayes).
-Generates bash scripts and commands used in alingments and variant calling.
+This script serves as a record of called commands and will not work on other systems.

 * VCF_parse_to_DF.ipynb